oukohou/oukohou.github.io/README.md

 - sogousiteverification.txt
 These files are for verifications of 360, google, baidu and sougou.
 Such that these search engine will index my blog site.
 These files vary from one to one.
 Remember to change accordingly for your own site.
+**See my [this blog](https://www.oukohou.wang/2018/11/01/sereral_search_engines_urls/) for details.**

 **Any star, fork or [donation]() is highly appreciated!!!**
 ------